aweg201/IT5013_PracticalTasks_202000743.docx/README.md

    - [ ]  Create a list of all information that will be needed for the organisation to fufill its purpose

+   - [ ]  Ensure clients are made aware of all the information collected and its purpose

    - [ ]  Ensure that only information from this list is requested